Jugenheim in Rheinhessen

 Jugenheim in Rheinhessen is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 Jugenheim lies in the middle among Mainz, Bingen, Alzey and Bad Kreuznach in Rhenish Hesse.
 The winegrowing centre belongs to the Verbandsgemeinde of Nieder-Olm, whose seat is in the like-named town.

 History

 In 767, Jugenheim had its first documentary mention as Gaginheim.
 Since 1987, Jugenheim has been a recognized village renewal municipality (Dorferneuerungsgemeinde).

-The synagogue in Jugenheim was burned on Kristalnacht but the Torah scroll was rescued from the burning building and later smuggled to the United States.
+The synagogue in Jugenheim was burned on Kristallnacht but the Torah scroll was rescued from the burning building and later smuggled to the United States.
 It is now held by Temple B'nai Israel in Oklahoma City.

 Politics

 Town council

 The council is made up of 17 council members, counting the part-time mayor, with seats apportioned thus: